breck7/pldb/readme.md

 Advanced method: Edit the corresponding `database/things/*.pldb` file and send a pull request.

+## To add a new column

+Advanced method: Edit or create a new file in `database/grammar` and add at least 1 example to an entity in `database/things` and send a pull request.

 ## To build the full site locally

 ```